baking-bad/netezos/docs/docs/smart-contracts.md

 var counter = await rpc.Blocks.Head.Context.Contracts[address].Counter.GetAsync<int>();
 ```

-Then, we need to get the script of the contract we want to interact to
+Also, we need to get the script of the contract we want to interact to

 ```cs
 var script = await rpc.Blocks.Head.Context.Contracts[contract].Script.GetAsync();